YinnyF/bank_tech_test/README.md

 * Moving onto the third user story; since I have planned to create a `Statement` class, I wrote a test in `account_spec` to check that the `print` method would be called on an instance of `Statement`.

 * Wrote a feature test for printing the statement to guide the creation of Transaction and Statement classes BDD style.

+* Working with the `Statement` class, I test drove the creation of the `print` method into the format required.